top of page

 4. USDA Loans

 USDA loans are backed by the U.S. Department of Agriculture and are designed to help borrowers in rural areas.
-They offer no down payment requirement and more lenient credit score requirements than conventional loans.
+They offer no down payment requirements and more lenient credit score requirements than conventional loans.
 However, USDA loans are only available for certain types of properties and have income limits.

 5. Non-Conforming Loans